 - Indian Penal Code 1860

-This section deals with the punishment of criminal conspiracy which says that whoever is a party of a criminal conspiracy commits an offence which is punishable with the death penalty, life imprisonment or any rigorous imprisonment for the time period of two or more years.
-In such case the parties involved in the conspiracy will be punishable as they had abetted such offence.
+This section deals with the punishment of criminal conspiracy which says that whoever is a part of a criminal conspiracy commits an offence which is punishable with the death penalty, life imprisonment or any rigorous imprisonment for the time period of two or more years.
+In such a case, the parties involved in the conspiracy will be punishable as they had abetted such offence.

 If any person who is a party in conspiracy other than the parties mentioned in Section 120 B:-

 (1) shall be punished for the imprisonment of six months or with fine or with both.

 The Apex Court in case of State of Andhra Pradesh v.
 Kandimalla Subbaiah held that element of abetment may be present in the conspiracy, but the conspiracy is more than abetment.
 Thus, there is no analogy between conspiracy and abetment.

 - Defence of Withdrawal